 3.1 Dataset Overview

 The dataset consolidates daily stock data with sentiment scores derived from news analytics, covering a wide range of firms listed on NASDAQ.
-The study spans from April 30, 2013, to April 26, 2023, allowing us to not only capture the intricacies of the COVID-19 pandemic era but also the years leading up to it.
+The study spans from April 30, 2013, to April 26, 2023, allowing me to not only capture the intricacies of the COVID-19 pandemic era but also the years leading up to it.
 This comprehensive timeframe facilitates a deeper understanding of stock returns in relation to news sentiment.

 3.2 Data Sources

-In this paper, I utilized three types of datasets such as stock data, sentiment data, and COVID-19 data.
+In this paper, I utilized three types of datasets, in particular, stock data, news sentiment data, and COVID-19 data.

-Stock Data: The stock information was sourced using the Yahoo Finance Python library, which offers insights into conventional stock indicators such as opening price, closing price, high, low, adjusted closing price, and trading volume.
+Stock Data: The stock data is at daily level and was sourced using the Yahoo Finance Python library, which records information regarding stock indicators including opening price, closing price, high, low, adjusted closing price, and trading volume.
 The significance of stock data, especially from Yahoo Finance, in predicting stock behaviors has been emphasized in previous research.
 For instance, Jagwani, Gupta, Sachdeva, and Singhal (2018) explored stock price forecasting using data from Yahoo Finance and highlighted the importance of analyzing both seasonal and nonseasonal trends.
 Furthermore, Bordino, Kourtellis, Laptev, and Billawala (2014) underscored the predictive power of Yahoo Finance user browsing behavior in determining stock trade volumes.

 Sentiment Data: RavenPack Analytics, a leading provider of real-time data services for financial professionals, supplied the sentiment scores.
 They aggregate data from numerous sources, including but not limited to Dow Jones Financial Wires, Wall Street Journal, Barron’s, and MarketWatch.